10 Best Solar Companies in New Brunswick, NJ

 Cost of Solar Installation in New Brunswick

-The cost of home solar panels in New Brunswick depends on several factors, including the area and generating capacity of your panel array and the type of solar technology being used.
-Generally speaking, a complete solar energy system will cost $3,530 per kilowatt, not including labor, permit fees, or preliminary work.
+The cost of home solar panels in New Brunswick will depend on several factors, including your system's expected capacity and the type of solar technology being used.
+Generally speaking, a complete solar energy system will cost $3,530 per kilowatt, not including preliminary work, labor, or permit fees.
 Most solar systems in New Brunswick are 4.7 kilowatts, and the typical New Brunswick homeowners spends $11,564 after accounting for federal tax refunds.
-Some homeowners may prefer leasing their solar panels to reduce upfront costs.
+Some homeowners may prefer to lease solar panels and reduce upfront costs.

 New Brunswick Solar Incentives Guide